ianozsvald/data_science_delivered/README.md

             - Visualise a correlation matrix for your features if you have a small number (e.g. <20 features).
 You might also visualise the similarities as a force network graph ([photo](https://twitter.com/lc0d3r/status/654226497893453824)) using NetworkX or Gephi.

+            - Use a [Dummy classifier](http://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html) which classifies based on e.g. the most frequent class seen in the training set, this should reflect the underlying distribution of your classes and any classifier and features you build *must* outperform this (else they're not exploiting any information that may exist!)

             - What classifications are always wrong?
 Train on your training set and then use either your train or your test set to diagnose which labels in incorrectly predicts (e.g. for a binary classification task take a highly confident wrong class answer from your test set).
 What's missing?
 Poor features?
 Maybe the model is too simplistic?
 Maybe you have bad labels?
             - Which classifications always sit on the decision boundary (e.g. items with a 50/50 probability of being in one of two classes)?
 Why can't the model confidently move the examples to the right class?